|Nutrition Facts (per serving)|

-Add 2 to 3 tablespoons of oil to a deep skillet and heat over medium heat.
+Add enough oil to a deep skillet to come 1 inch up the sides and heat over medium heat to 350 F.

 Deep-fry the okra a few at a time until crisp.
 Remove and drain on paper towels.
 Repeat with remaining okra in batches, adding more oil as needed.